xpqz/dyalog-docs/language-reference-guide/docs/system-functions/new.md

-If `⎕NEW` is called with just a Class reference (i.e. without parameters for the Constructor), the default constructor will be called.
+If `⎕NEW` is called with just a Class reference (that is, without parameters for the Constructor), the default constructor will be called.
 A default constructor is defined by a niladic function with the :Implements Constructor attribute.
 For example, the Animal Class may be redefined as:
 ```apl
 :Class Animal
     ∇ NoName